Is it possible to learn the A.T. online or from a book?

-I think it is quite unlikely that people with errors of co-ordination and posture will be able to learn the AT from a book or through online lessons with a teacher, with the possible exception those who have a strong natural aptitude for the principles and have already had a good number of individual lessons.
+I think it is quite unlikely that people with errors of co-ordination and posture will be able to learn the AT from a book or from online lessons, with the possible exception those who have already had a good number of hands-on lessons and have strong natural aptitude for the principles.
 In my experience it is much more likely that most students will actually make matters worse by attempting to learn the AT in this way.

 This is for two main reasons:

 Firstly, when our co-ordination goes wrong, we are not actually doing what we think we are doing.
 Our senses have become unreliable so that the 'wrong' thing has come to feel 'right' and, because of this, the 'right' thing can at first feel quite wrong.